nf-core/viralrecon/docs/usage.md

 > Note if you don't have `sudo` privileges required for the last command above then you can move the `nextflow` binary to somewhere else and export that directory to `$PATH` instead.
 One way of doing that on Linux would be to add `export PATH=$PATH:/path/to/nextflow/binary/` to your `~/.bashrc` file so that it is available every time you login to your system.

 * Manually download and install Nextflow from the available [assets](https://github.com/nextflow-io/nextflow/releases) on Github.
+See [Nextflow installation docs](https://www.nextflow.io/docs/latest/getstarted.html#installation).